mdx-js/mdx-analyzer/packages/language-server/README.md

 ## When should I use this?

-You can use this package if you want to enhance your editor with intellisense for [MDX][] files.
+You can use this package if you want to enhance your editor with IntelliSense for [MDX][] files.
 Some editors can consume this package directly, others need a plugin in order to consume this package.